 13.102 Knobs of rotary switches shall be securely coupled to the shaft or part operating the mechanism.
 The knob is subjected for 1 min to an axial pull of 100 N. After this, knobs of switches having only one direction of operation are turned, if possible, without undue force, 100 times in the reverse direction.
 During the test, the knob shall not become detached.

-13.103 The actuating member of a switch, when released, shall automatically take up the position corresponding to that of the moving contacts, except that, for those with a single push-button, the actuating member may take up a single rest position.
+13.103 The actuating member of a switch when released, shall automatically take up the position corresponding to that of the moving contacts, except that, for those with a single push-button, the actuating member may take up a single rest position.
 Compliance is checked by inspection and by manual test.

-13.104 Switches shall be so constructed that the moving contacts can come to rest only in the "on" or "off" position, an intermediate position being, however, permissible if it corresponds to the intermediate position of the actuating member, and if the insulation between the fixed and moving contacts is then adequate.
+13.104 Switches shall be so constructed that the moving contacts can come to rest only in the ‘on’ or ‘off’ position, an intermediate position being, however, permissible if it corresponds to the intermediate position of the actuating member, and if the insulation between the fixed and moving contacts is then adequate.

 Compliance is checked by inspection and if necessary by the test of 17.2 with the voltage applied between the fixed and moving contacts when in intermediate position.

 13.105 Switches shall be constructed so that undue arcing cannot occur when the switch is operated slowly.
-Compliance is checked by actuating the switch, at the end of the test of Clause 21, to break the circuit a further ten times, the actuating member being, however, moved steadily by hand over a period of 2 s.
+Compliance is checked by actuating the switch, at the end of the test of 21, to break the circuit a further ten times, the actuating member being, however, moved steadily by hand over a period of 2 s.
 If possible, the contacts shall be stopped in an intermediate position, the actuating member then being released.
 During the tests, no sustained arcing shall occur.

 13.106 Switched socket-outlets with switches operating more than one pole shall make and break all poles substantially simultaneously, except that for multi-pole switches with switched neutral, the neutral shall not make after or break before other poles.
 Compliance is checked by inspection and by manual test.